Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

        which is a continuation of the Tcl modules but now entirely written in Tcl itself.
 It is developed at CEA in France.
      - [Lmod](https://lmod.readthedocs.io/en/latest/) uses module files written
        in Lua and itself is also written in Lua.
-It is compartible with many Tcl module files (from both versions of Environment Modules) through an automatic translation layer.
+It is compatible with many Tcl module files (from both versions of Environment Modules) through an automatic translation layer.
 Lmod is developed at TACC.